-2. How is it determined which agent receives the leads (if the program is mediated)?
+2. How is it determined which agent receives the leads?

-A note on this: While a leads program may not cost anything up front, some hosts or franchises may modify (lower) the commission that goes to the agent.
-If the commission split from a leads program is lower than your standard commission with the host/franchise/consortia, you may also want to ask if the modified commission split continues with future bookings for the same client.
+Most travel lead programs do not cost anything up front.
+Instead, the company may generate some income by taking a higher portion of the commission split.
+If the commission split from a leads program is lower than your standard commission with the host/franchise/consortia, you may also want to ask if this modified commission split continues with future bookings for the same client.